2005 NCAA Division I women's basketball tournament: Qualifying teams - automatic

 Sixty-four teams were selected to participate in the 2005 NCAA Tournament.
 Thirty-one conferences were eligible for an automatic bid to the 2005 NCAA tournament.

 Qualifying teams - at-large

 Thirty-three additional teams were selected to complete the sixty-four invitations.

+Tournament seeds

 Bids by conference

 Thirty-one conferences earned an automatic bid.
 In twenty-one cases, the automatic bid was the only representative from the conference.
 Thirty-three additional at-large teams were selected from ten of the conferences.

 Bids by state

 The sixty-four teams came from thirty-one states, plus Washington, D.C.
 Texas had the most teams with seven bids.
 Nineteen states did not have any teams receiving bids.